adminly-co/pg-rest/README.md

 ## Requirements

-PgRest requires Ruby on Rails and Postgres, and below are recommended versions:
+PgRest requires Ruby on Rails and PostgreSQL, and below are recommended versions:
  - Rails 6+
  - Ruby 2.7.4+
  - Active Record supported database.